marconilanna/play-bootstrap/README.md

 ## Highlights

+* Abnorm: A better non-ORM.
+A thin, less verbose abstraction layer on top of Anorm
+* A data access trait providing Active Record like behavior with minimal effort
 * Externalized SQL statements
 * Separate configuration environments for production, testing, and development
 * Convenience handlers for static resources